stanislawbartkowski/javahotel/README.md

 * LOADSQL File name for load data script created by the solution
 * CONNPROP Property file with JDBC connection details

+# Property file
+* sourceurl
+* user
+* password
+* drivername
+* sourcedb  **db2**, **mssql**, **oracle**.
+It is important to specify oracle value for Oracle database.
+For some reason, Oracle JDBC driver does not report properly Oracle temporary table.
+In order to exclude temporary tables from data extraction process, a specific Oracle catalog view is referenced.
+* destdb **db2** or **hive**.
+The default is db2.
+It is important to specify hive if data extracted is going to be consumed by Hive later on.

 # sh/export.sh, main script description

 Format: sh/export.sh {action} parameters related to {action}